Frullania polysticta: Ecology

 Frullania polysticta can be considered a laurel forest habitat specialist.
 Known host tree species include Erica arborea, Ilex canariensis, Laurus azorica, Laurus novocanariensis, Ocotea foetens, and Picconia excelsa.
 It has been recorded growing in association with other bryophytes, including Dicranum scottianum, Frullania dilatata, Frullania azorica, Frullania teneriffae, Kurzia trichoclados, Leucodon canariensis, Metzgeria consanguinea, Metzgeria furcata, Plagiochila bifaria, Radula lindenbergiana, Saccogyna viticulosa, and Sematophyllum substrumulosum, and in association with lichens such as Anaptychia ciliaris, Degelia plumbea, Lobaria pulmonaria, and Leptogium species.

 Frullania polysticta is a long-lived perennial species with an estimated generation length of 11 to 25 years.
 It is the only known host of Octosporella microtricha, a species of parasitic fungus.

 Conservation status

-Frullania polysticta is listed as vulnerable by the International Union for the Conservation of Nature under criterion A3c, based on its decreasing population and observed habitat loss.
+Frullania polysticta is listed as vulnerable on the International Union for the Conservation of Nature's Red List under criterion A3c, based on its decreasing population and observed habitat loss.
 It is threatened by urbanization, tourism, overgrazing, and climate change.
 No specific conservation measures are in place to protect this species, however, it is known to occur within protected areas such as Madeira Natural Park.